The Bedroom Window | 1987

 This Hitchcockian thriller, from Curtis Hanson who went on to direct LA Confidential, sees Terry Lambert (Steve Guttenberg) ending up in all kinds of trouble when he puts himself forward as sole witness to a sex attack seen by his boss’s wife, Sylvia (Isabelle Huppert), with whom he’s enjoying a post-party coupling.

-It’s set in east coast seaport Baltimore (seemingly an altogether different city from John Waters’ ‘Hairdo Capital of the World’), but much of the film was shot in North Carolina, at Wilmington’s DEG Film Studios.
+It’s set in east coast seaport Baltimore (seemingly an altogether different city from John Waters’ ‘Hairdo Capital of the World’), but much of the film was shot in North Carolina, at Wilmington’s DEG Film Studios, now EUE/Screen Gems Studios.

 The crime is witnessed from the bedroom window of Lambert’s apartment at 12 East Mount Vernon Place, overlooking the George Washington Monument, on Charles Street, Central Baltimore.